-- (a) The applicant did not cause or contribute to the unauthorized release from the underground storage tank. - (b) The applicant and any person who caused or contributed to the unauthorized release from the underground storage tank are not affiliates. - (c) The applicant does not meet the eligibility criteria contained in sections 25299.54 and 25299.57 of the Health and Safety Code. - (d) The applicant owns the eligible site or otherwise has authority to access and perform response actions at the eligible site.
+- (a) The applicant did not cause or contribute to the unauthorized release from the underground storage tank. - (b) The applicant and any person who caused or contributed to the unauthorized release from the underground storage tank are not affiliates. - (c) The applicant does not satisfy the eligibility criteria contained in sections 25299.54 and 25299.57 of the Health and Safety Code for the eligible site. - (d) The applicant owns the eligible site or otherwise has authority to access and perform response actions at the eligible site.

-Authority: Section 25299.77, Health and Safety Code Reference: Section 25299.50.2, Health and Safety Code
+Authority: Section 25299.77, Health and Safety Code.
+Reference: Section 25299.50.2, Health and Safety Code.

-2819.
-Eligibility Requirements
+§ 2814.24.
+Eligibility Requirements.